BorisPolonsky/dify-helm/charts/dify/README.md

 **Note**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
 Store your credentials in a secure vault rather than relying on the Secret created in the new release.

-#### Re-deploy Redis and PostgreSQL as Separate Releases
+#### Disable built-in Redis and PostgreSQL
+Before shutting down built-in databases, confirm that the PVCs for `Redis` and `PostgreSQL` will persist (e.g., via the `helm.sh/resource-policy: keep` annotation) after the uninstallation process.
+You may also check the reclaim policy of PVs if applicable (e.g. Use `Retain` to prevent data loss in case the bound PVCs were deleted upon migration, which would end up deleting the PV itself if the policy were `Delete`).
 Shutdown the built-in databases to ensure no processes are accessing the PVCs:

-**Note**: Running built-in database instances simultaneously with the separately deployed ones while sharing the same PVCs will result in data corruption.

-Modify your values.yaml and disable built-in databases by setting the redis.enabled=false, then
+Disable built-in databases by setting `redis.enabled=false` and `postgresql=false` based on your original `values.yaml`:
 ```bash

 helm upgrade $RELEASE_NAME dify/dify -n $NAMESPACE \